Zalmay Khalilzad: Early career

-From 1979 to 1989, Khalilzad worked as an Assistant Professor of Political Science at Columbia University's School of International and Public Affairs.
-During that time, he worked closely with Zbigniew Brzezinski, the Carter administration's architect of Operation Cyclone to support the Afghan mujahideen, who resisted the Soviet Union's invasion of Afghanistan.
+From 1979 to 1989, Khalilzad served as an Assistant Professor of Political Science at the Columbia University School of International and Public Affairs.
+During this period, he worked closely with Zbigniew Brzezinski, a key architect of Operation Cyclone, the U.S. initiative to support the Afghan mujahideen resisting the Soviet invasion of Afghanistan.

-In 1984, Khalilzad accepted a one-year Council on Foreign Relations fellowship to join the US State Department, where he was an adviser to the Near East and South Asia Bureau, headed by Richard W. Murphy.
+In 1984, Khalilzad joined the U.S. State Department on a one-year Council on Foreign Relations fellowship, serving as an adviser to the Bureau of Near Eastern and South Asian Affairs under Assistant Secretary Richard W. Murphy.